 “I believe [my counselors and advisors] wanted to help, but I also think there’s a perception that you already have a basis of knowledge when you want to become a doctor,” she says.
 “But that’s not necessarily true, especially when you don’t have those types in your family to turn to.
 And I had none.”

 Although she was premed during her time at Ursinus College and she received her bachelor’s degree in neuroscience, Ms. Lewis says she forged a very different path to medical school: she worked for Teach for America for several years (through which she was able to earn her master’s in education from Chestnut Hill College and taught high school science.
-She then enrolled in PCOM’s bio-med master’s program, because she didn’t have the science grade point average needed to enroll in medical school.
+She then enrolled in PCOM’s Master's in Biomedical Sciences program, because she didn’t have the science grade point average needed to enroll in medical school.
 With all of her other commitments—holding down several jobs, and helping her family—Ms. Lewis said she never learned how to study effectively, until she came to PCOM.

 “Between teaching and the bio-med program, it took me five years to get where I am now, and I’m still not finished,” says Ms. Lewis.
 “Rather than have other girls go through what I did, I thought there must be a better way for them to reach their goals.”

 The program launched with a Summer Academy, run through the PCOM DO Council, to bring female high-school students to campus to learn about medicine from first-year DO students and practice clinical skills in the Saltzman Clinical Learning and Assessment Center.
 A total of six students participated.
 Ms. Lewis says Denah Appelt, PhD, professor, neuroscience, physiology and pharmacology, helped her identify several local high schools that could be in need of supplementing their STEM (science, technology, engineering and math) curriculum.
-Right now, the program includes students from Philadelphia High School for Girls, but Ms. Lewis hopes to expand recruitment to other high schools.
+Right now, the program includes students from Philadelphia High School for Girls, but Ms. Lewis hopes to expand recruitment to other Philadelphia area high schools.

 At the beginning of the 2015-2016 academic year, each high school student was paired with two to three DO students who are acting as their mentors.
 Members of the mentor-mentee groups regularly communicate with each other about various topics, not just related to medical school.
 In 2016, Ms. Lewis plans to bring back another cohort of young women.